DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 *   libpcap headers and libraries (libpcap-devel) to compile and use the libpcap-based poll-mode driver.
     This driver is disabled by default and can be enabled by setting ``CONFIG_RTE_LIBRTE_PMD_PCAP=y`` in the build time config file.

+*   libarchive headers and library are needed for some unit tests using tar to get their resources.

 Running DPDK Applications
 -------------------------